abdulhaq-e/ngrx-json-api/README.md

 })
 export class MyComponent {

+  public queryResult: Observable<QueryResult>;

-  constructor(private ngrxJsonApiService: NgrxJsonApiService) {  }
+  constructor(ngrxJsonApiService: NgrxJsonApiService) {  }

-  public queryResults = this.ngrxJsonApiService
-    .findMany({
-      queryType: 'getMany',
+    // a zone represents an independent json-api instance let zone = this.ngrxJsonApiService.getZone(NGRX_JSON_API_DEFAULT_ZONE);

+    // add query to store to trigger request from server const query: Query = {
+      queryId: 'myQuery',
-      type: 'Article'
+      type: 'projects',
-      });
+      // id: '12' => add to query single item
+      params: {
+        fields: ['name'],
+        include: ['tasks'],
+        page: {
+          offset: 20,
+          limit: 10
+        },
+        sorting: {
+          { api: 'name', direction: Direction.ASC }
+        },
+        filtering: {
+          { path: 'name', operator: 'EQ', value: 'John' }
         }
+      }
+    };
+    zone.putQuery({
+      query: query,
+    	fromServer: true // you may also query locally from contents in the store, e.g. new resource });

+    // select observable to query result holding the loading state and (future) results const denormalise = false;
+    this.queryResult = this.selectManyResults(newQuery.queryId, denormalise);

+}
 ```

 The service is the main API for using `ngrx-json-api`.
 The fetching methods return an `Observable` with the obtained resources stored in a `data` property.

-More details about the response type and other methods for the service are provided in the docs.
+## Example application

+For an example application have a look at https://github.com/crnk-project/crnk-example.
+It combines ngrx-json-api
+with http://www.crnk.io as JSON API server implementation to gain a JSON API end-to-end example.
+[@crnk/angular-ngrx](https://www.npmjs.com/package/@crnk/angular-ngrx) is further used to facilitate binding
+of Angular forms and tables to JSON API.
+More information can be found at http://www.crnk.io/releases/stable/documentation/#_angular_development_with_ngrx.

 ## Upgrading from v1.0